 Another possible cause of high pressure in your water heater is variations in the pressure of the water that comes into the water heater.
 If the source of water experiences an increase in pressure, when it is further expanded due to heating, it will result in excess pressure that must be relieved.

-At Beyer Boys Air Conditioning and Heating Services, we care about your safety and comfort.
+At Beyer Plumbing, we care about your safety and comfort.
 That’s why we take great care in inspecting and maintaining your water heater.
 If you experience a water heater leak, we can investigate the source of the leak and get it repaired as soon as possible.
 We can also take care of your other plumbing needs, including clogged drains, leaky faucets, and broken toilets.

 If it’s your HVAC system you’re having trouble with, one of our licensed HVAC technicians can lend a hand with this as well.
 We offer new system installation, repair, and maintenance plans to keep your HVAC system operating smoothly.